Skip to content

 What is the primary purpose of corporate communications?

-The primary purpose of corporate communications is to align internal and external messaging so organizations can build trust, manage reputation, and support business strategy consistently across all audiences.
+The primary purpose is to align internal and external messaging so organizations can build trust, manage reputation, and support business strategy consistently across all audiences.

 How does corporate communications differ from PR?